 xiii.
 According to the information and explanation given to us and based on ourexaminations of the records of the Company during the period the company has entered intotransactions with related parties in compliance with the provisions of the sections 177& 188 of the Companies Act 2013.
 The details of such transactions have been properlydisclosed in the notes to the standalone Ind AS Financial Statements as required by theapplicable Accounting standards.

 xiv.
-According to the information & explanation given to us the company has notmade any preferential allotment or private placement of shares or folly or partlyconvertible debentures during the year under review and hence the provision of clause3(xiv) of the order is not applicable to the company and hence not commented upon.
+According to the information & explanation given to us the company has notmade any preferential allotment or private placement of shares or fully or partlyconvertible debentures during the year under review and hence reporting under clause3(xiv) of the order is not applicable to the company and hence not commented upon.

 (Firm Reg.
 No. 03563N)